CesareDev/SFML-Fractal/README.md

 ## Usage

-Command to use the application:
+Commands to use the application: (temporary)

 | Command                       | Action                       |
 | :---------------------------: | :--------------------------: |